AzureAiDevs/hub/website/2023-aia/2023-04-13-inside-onnx-excel/index.md

 ## 🚌 Build an Excel Add-in with ONNX Runtime Web for Inferencing NLP models on Device

 Read [today's article](https://onnxruntime.ai/docs/tutorials/web/excel-addin-bert-js.html) about building an Excel Add-in with ONNX Runtime and JavaScript with on device inferencing.
 You'll learn how ONNX Runtime enables the inference of ML models cross-platform even locally in an Excel add-in!

-That tasks in this example will show you how to perform the natural language processing tasks of sentiment analysis and question and answering all locally within a spreadsheet.
+The tasks in this example will show you how to perform the natural language processing tasks of sentiment analysis and question and answering all locally within a spreadsheet.
 [Today's article](https://onnxruntime.ai/docs/tutorials/web/excel-addin-bert-js.html) provides step-by-step instructions and code examples to help readers follow along in building the add-in.

 ## 👓 Read today's article